Noddy (character): Television adaptations and other incarnations

-Adaptations
+Stage productions

-Noddy first appeared on stage at the 2660-seat Stoll Theatre in Kingsway, London, in 1954.
+Noddy first appeared on stage at the million-seat Stoll Theatre in Kingsway, London, in 1954.
 The very large cast were all children or teenagers, mostly from the Italia Conti acting school.
-There was a full theatre orchestra.
-The finale was a scene at the "Faraway Tree", with many of the children dressed as fairies, flying on wires.
-It ran for several years, but the Stoll was knocked down and replaced by an office block in the late 1950s.
+There was a full-theatre orchestra.
+The final part was a scene at the "Faraway Tree", with many of the children dressed as fairies, flying on wires.
+It ran for many years, but the Stoll was knocked down and replaced by an office block in the late 1950s.
 The Peacock Theatre was built in the basement of the new building, but Noddy did not return.

-In 1963, Noddy was featured in the animated short film Noddy Goes to Toyland, it was produced by Arthur Humberstone for Enid Blyton.

-In 1993, a stage production of Noddy opened at Wimbledon Theatre, followed by a long UK national tour, including a Christmas season in London at the Lyric Theatre, Hammersmith, and was released on home video in 1994.
+In 1993, a stage production of Noddy opened at the New Wimbledon Theatre, followed by a long British national tour, including a holiday season in London at the Lyric Theatre, Hammersmith, and was released on home video in 1994.
 The production was presented by Clarion Productions.
 The production was written and directed by David Wood with scene and costume designs by Susie Calcutt.
 The original cast included Eric Potts as Big Ears and Karen Briffett as Noddy.
 The show was very well received among critics, audiences and even Enid Blyton's daughter Gillian Baverstock.
-David Wood adapted a successful sequel to the play entitled "Noddy and the Tootle" which opened at the Wimbledon Theatre and endured on a long UK National Tour in 1995–1996.
+David Wood adapted a successful sequel to the play entitled "Noddy and the Tootle" which opened at the Wimbledon Theatre and endured on a long British national tour in 1995–96.
 Karen Briffett reprised her role as Noddy and Big Ears was played by Jonathan Broxholme.
 This production was too presented by Clarion Productions.

-The characters returned during September 2002 for a computer-animated series, which was named Make Way for Noddy.
-This was created by Chorion, in association with SD Entertainment and the 100 episodes were produced in 2001 externally.